weaverba137/hpsspy/README.rst

 License
 -------

-Hpsspy is free software licensed under a 3-clause BSD-style license.
+HPSSPy is free software licensed under a 3-clause BSD-style license.
 For details see the ``LICENSE.rst`` file.